YourRoots by Genomelink

 Children(s): Jonathan Brown

-Ann Mary Pendleton was born in 1667 in Westerly, Washington County, Rhode Island, USA, the child of James F Pendleton and Hannah Goodenow.
+In 1667, Ann Mary Pendleton entered the world in Westerly, Washington County, Rhode Island, USA, born to Capt James Pendleton And Hannah Goodenow.
 In 1708, Ann Mary Pendleton resided in Stonington, Connecticut, USA.
-Ann Mary Pendleton married Eleazer Browne, and had children including Jonathan Brown.
-Ann Mary Pendleton passed away in 1727 in Stonington, New London, Connecticut, USA.
+Ann Mary Pendleton married Eleazer Brown, and had children including Jonathan Brown.
+Ann Mary Pendleton passed away in 1727 in North Stonington, New London County, Connecticut, United States of America.

 Find more search results for Ann Pendleton